 - decreased central enhancement, compared with normal cortex

-MRI is excellent at evaluating fat-containing lesions, and two main set of sequences are employed.
-Firstly, and traditionally if you will, fat-saturated techniques demonstrate high signal intensity on non-fat-saturated sequences and loss of signal following fat saturation.
+MRI is excellent at evaluating fat-containing lesions, and two main sets of sequences are employed.
+Firstly, fat-saturated techniques demonstrate high signal intensity on non-fat-saturated sequences and loss of signal following fat saturation.